cea-hpc/pcocc/docs/source/manpages/man5/networks.yaml.rst

  MTU of the Ethernet network. (defaults to 1500)

 .. warning::
- Please note that the MTU of the Ethernet interfaces in the VMs have to be set 50 bytes lower than this value to account for the encapsulation headers.
+ Please note that the MTU of the Ethernet interfaces in the VMs has to be set 50 bytes lower than this value to account for the encapsulation headers.
 The DHCP server on a L3 network automatically provides an appropriate value.

 **mac-prefix**
  Prefix to use when assigning MAC adressess to virtual Ethernet interfaces.
 MAC addresses are assigned to each VM in order starting from the MAC address constructed by appending zeros to the prefix. (defaults to 52:54:00)